PajoHack/eChapter-bookstore-PP5/README.md

 ### Text Colors

 Text colors are primarily dark shades like black or dark gray.
 The aim is to maximize readability and reduce eye strain, especially during prolonged use.
-We've also employed color hierarchy; headlines or important text elements might be in bold and a darker shade, while secondary text could be a lighter shade of gray.

 The color scheme is a crucial part of the overall design and user experience of eChapter.
 It serves functional purposes, like readability and accessibility, while also contributing to the brand's emotional resonance with users.
 Careful selection and testing have gone into these choices to create an interface that is not just visually pleasing but also user-friendly.